Back to Portfolio

 The Challenge

-• Navigation in cluttered warehouse aisles
+• Navigation in cluttered warehouse aisles with variable racking configurations

-• Integration with Warehouse Management Systems (WMS)
+• Integration with the client's existing Warehouse Management System (WMS) via REST API

-• Compliance with ISO 3691-4 safety standards
+• Full compliance with ISO 3691-4 safety standards for industrial AMRs in shared workspaces

 Our Solution